randdusing/cordova-plugin-bluetoothle/readme.md

 ### startScan ###
 Scan for Bluetooth LE devices.
 Since scanning is expensive, stop as soon as possible.
 The Cordova app should use a timer to limit the scan interval.
 Also, Android uses an AND operator for filtering, while iOS uses an OR operator.
 Android API >= 23 requires ACCESS_COARSE_LOCATION permissions to find unpaired devices.
 Permissions can be requested by using the hasPermission and requestPermission functions.
 Android API >= 23 also requires location services to be enabled.
-Use isLocationEnabled to determine whether location services are enabled.
-If not, you may want to prompt the user to enabled them.
+Use ```isLocationEnabled``` to determine whether location services are enabled.
+If not enabled, use ```requestLocation``` to prompt the location services settings page.

 ```javascript
 bluetoothle.startScan(startScanSuccess, startScanError, params);